Welcome May and a return to blogging!

 My intentions for the month of May are to ::

-- be fully aware of my camera’s capabilities and to practice photography every day.
+- be fully aware of my camera’s features and to practice photography every day.
 My first serious camera purchase was a Nikon D5100.
 For my husband and I’s 2016 European cruise, we purchased an Olympus OM-D E-M10 for its compactness and image quality.
-It is a beautiful camera which can be lugged around easily.
+It is a beautiful camera and travels easily.
 Since then, I have only taken out the camera for birthdays and occasionally on weekends when I think there might be something worth photographing.
 This is such a waste of opportunity.
 The Olympus has so many features, which is great, but also a bit overwhelming.
-The trick is likely to master a few and then explore other capabilities when I feel more confident.
-With the Nikon, I had taken a photography course and was dead set on never setting it to automatic, which was foolish, but I convinced myself this torture was necessary in order to learn the camera well before relying on the automatic settings.
+The trick is to master a few and then explore other features when I feel more confident.
+With the Nikon, I had taken a photography course and was determined on never setting it to automatic, which was foolish, but I convinced myself it was necessary in order to learn the camera well before relying on the automatic settings.
 It became too overbearing.
-With the Olympus, I caved in to strictly using the automatic setting in order to focus on developing my creative instincts, like composition, light etc. However, this past weekend, I wanted to create a total blur (on purpose) image, but didn’t know how to set the shutter speed and exposure, so I felt extremely frustrated.
-I hope to bring my own photography to the blog.
+With the Olympus, I took the reverse approach — using only the automatic setting in order to focus on developing my creative instincts, like composition, light etc. However, this past weekend, I felt extremely frustrated in the fact that I had not mastered my camera.
+It is my hope to bring my own photography to the blog.
 For now, will aim to practice daily.
 That said, all the beauty shots (posts) on my Instagram account are taken by me.

 - practice positivity and gratitude.
 There are ongoing family obligations that will necessitate putting off my post-retirement celebration trip.
 Next February is a special wedding anniversary milestone, so we would like, and by then, will need to take a sun and beach vacation.
 I have seen so many trips taken to Tulum and feel this would be a great destination for this purpose.
-With three trips to Hawaii under our belt, a destination which is hard to beat, I think Tulum will not disappoint if I can convince my husband to go — yet he is reluctant to go to Mexico for safety reasons.
+With three trips to Hawaii under our belt, a destination which is hard to beat, I think Tulum will not disappoint if I can convince my husband to go — he is reluctant to go to Mexico for safety reasons.
 Morocco was originally my post-retirement destination for a solo trip, a yoga retreat, however, due to affordability, there are only so many trips that can be taken in the same year.
 I would rather aim for Tulum in February and then return to Italy, i.e., the Amalfi coast, or Barcelona, Spain in the summer.
-It will be difficult to not look forward to a trip this summer, as planned, but practicing positivity and gratitude will help.
-I hope to share more about these practices and will keep you updated.

-That’s it for me.
+Hope your month is a happy, rewarding and adventurous one!
 It would be great to hear what your intentions are for this month.
-Hope your month is a happy, rewarding and adventurous one!